-- P-CSCF , for PDN-GW/GGSN and IMS-AGW ;
+- P-CSCF (eP-CSCF in case of WebRTC Interworking), for PDN-GW/GGSN and IMS-AGW (eIMS-AGW in case of WebRTC Interworking);

 - IBCF for TrGW;

 - MGCF for IM-MGW

 - S-CSCF for MRF.

 At any given time, for a specific target and for any given call, only one functional element is required to provide the CC interception.
 The functional element that provides the CC interception may vary, primarily, based on the CSP network implementation and the call scenario.